rishavjha62/my-notes/inbox/2025-06-14_kubernetes-basics.md

 - **kubelet** -> Responsible for making sure that containers are running on the node expected.

-How does a container runs pod?
+How does a kubernetes runs pod?

 1. We've some client (using _kubectl_) that run `kubectl apply -f pod.yml`
 2. kubectl is sending a POST request to a endpoint in the API server.